-As noted on Page 37 of the VDPP, Village F is located in Evacuation Zones B and C, therefore residents would be mandated to evacuate from a Category 2 or greater hurricane.
-The developer is not proposing to construct hurricane structures within Village F since it's in a high-risk zone.
+As noted on Page 37 of the VDPP, Village G is located in Evacuation Zones A, B, and C, therefore residents would be mandated to evacuate from a Category 1 or greater hurricane.
+The developer is not proposing to construct hurricane structures within Village G since no one should remain in the Village during a mandatory evacuation.

-Staff concludes that the petition is consistent with Policy 13.11 of the Comprehensive Plan.
+Staff concludes that the petition is consistent with Policy 13.1I of the Comprehensive Plan.